askervin/fmbt-mplayertest/README.md

 ------------------

-You can only generate a test instead of generating and running it by replacing adapter="aal" with adapter="dummy" in the configuration file.
+You can only generate a test instead of generating and running it by commenting out adapter=aal in the configuration file. ("#" starts a comment line.)
 Then run

 $ fmbt rigorous.conf | fmbt-log